About the PEN® System

 A. When a PEN® Handout is referenced, the following citation should be used:

 Dietitians of Canada. <PEN Handout/title of the PEN Handout used>.
 Practice-based Evidence in Nutrition® [PEN] Knowledge Pathway <title of the Knowledge Pathway>. <date the PEN Handout was last updated> [<insert date cited>].
 Available from: http://www.pennutrition.com.
 Access only by subscription.
-Free trials available.
 Click Sign Up on PEN login page.

 Q. How do I reference my contribution to the PEN® System as an author?

-A. When what you have authored has been posted in the PEN System, the following should be used to add to your Resume / CV:
+A. When what you have authored has been published in the PEN System, the following should be used to add to your Resume/CV:

 Dietitians of Canada. < insert PEN content title (practice question, background or entire knowledge pathway>.
 In: Practice-based Evidence in Nutrition® [PEN] >. <insert date posted in PEN here >.
 Available from: http://www.pennutrition.com.
 The PEN System: an international, online, evidence-based, peer reviewed database for nutrition guidance.

 Dietitians of Canada.
-What are nutrition issues/considerations for individuals following the low FODMAP diet?
+What are nutrition safety challenges and considerations for individuals following the low FODMAP diet?
 In: Practice-based Evidence in Nutrition® [PEN].
-2016 Dec 15.
+2017 Jan 23.
 Available from: http://www.pennutrition.com.
 The PEN System: an international, online, evidence-based, peer reviewed database for nutrition guidance.

 Back To Top